 Payment details will be provided with our booking conditions which are supplied in response to enquiries.

 - Available arrival

 From the Owner

-“Honeyhurst is ideal for exploring the many interesting local villages such as historic Axbridge with its village square and King John’s Hunting Lodge, Priddy on the Mendips with its village green is home to a 650 year old sheep fair and there is genteel Wedmore with its up-market shops.
+“Honeyhurst is ideal for exploring the many interesting local villages such as historic Axbridge with its village square and King John’s Hunting Lodge, Priddy on the Mendips with its village green and there is genteel Wedmore with its up-market shops.
 The nearby towns of Cheddar with its famous gorge and caves, Medieval Wells is England’s smallest city with its magnificent 12th and 13th century cathedral and bishops palace.
-Well continues to attract film makers and is frequently used as the backdrop for TV productions.
+Wells continues to attract film makers and is frequently used as the backdrop for TV productions.
 Bath is a World Heritage Site, with its Roman Baths, Abbey, Georgian buildings, Theatre Royal, rugby ground and shopping.
 Glastonbury is famed for its early English Christian history, its ruined 12th century Benedictine Abbey, its attraction for alternative heath, wellbeing and beliefs and its annual pop festival.
 It also has a large and much photographed local conical hill with a tower on top known as the Tor with its connections to the legendary King Arthur.”

 - Hair Dryer

 - Iron & Board

 - Living Room ...